netboxlabs/netbox-proxmox-automation/README.md

 (venv) shell$ ansible-galaxy collection install community.general
 ```

+## Initial Setup (NetBox objects + dependencies)

+here

+## Initial Setup (NetBox API user + key)

+It is recommended that you do *not* create an API token for the NetBox 'admin' user.
+Instead, create a new user in NetBox; then create a new permission for that API user -- that has sufficient read/write/modify permissions to modify the following object types in NetBox, at a minimum:

+  - Devices
+  - Interfaces (devices and virtual machines)
+  - Virtual Machines (groups, clusters, virtual machines)

+### Create NetBox User + Group

+In the NetBox UI:

+1. Navigate to Admin > Users
+2. Create a new user called `api_user`, or a user of your choice
+3. Navigate to Admin > Groups
+4. Create a new group called `api_user_group`, or a group of your choice
+5. Navigate to Admin > Users, select `api_user` (or the user that you created), click the Edit button, and associate `api_user` with the group that you just created.

+### Create NetBox Permissions

+In the Netbox UI:

+1. Navigate to Admin > Permissions
+2. Create a new permission called `api_user_permissions` (or whatever you want to call it) and ensure that this permission has read/write/update/delete rights for the object types, at a minimum, noted above.
+Associate the user and/or group with the permission that you've created.

+### Create NetBox API Token

+While it is possible to use passwords with the Netbox Ansible collection, `netbox-proxmox-ansible` does not allow this behavior.
+Instead a NetBox API token is required.

+In the NetBox UI:

+1. Navigate to Admin > API Tokens
+2. Add a new token, associating it with `api_user`, with the following characteristics: Write enabled (you can select other characteristics if you wish)

+## Initial Setup (Proxmox API user + key)

+It is recommended that you do *not* create an API token for the Proxmox 'root' user.

 ## Initial Setup (Ansible vault and secrets)

 `netbox-proxmox-ansible` requires that you store secrets in a file called `secrets.yml`.
 While `secrets.yml` is excluded in .gitignore, it is best practice to encrypt any file where secrets live.
 For this purpose we will use [Ansible vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html).